nmarchet/New-Frontier/content/6-Religion/elemental-trinity.md

 Underground, Caelus and Thalasson struggled to contain the destruction of Glennon's rage.
 In a desperate bid to protect the world from ruination, Caelus and Thalasson combined their powers to seal Glennon away.
 But Glennon, in a final act of defiance, ensured that they would be trapped beneath the earth too.

-> 22 But Avarion, in his pride, dared to wield the power of the gods.<br>
+> 22. But Avarion, in his pride, dared to wield the power of the gods.
-> 23 Glennon’s wrath shook the earth, and Caelus and Thalasson strove to contain him.<br>
+> 23. Glennon’s wrath shook the earth, and Caelus and Thalasson strove to contain him.
-> 24 Yet Glennon, in his fury, dragged them beneath the ground, where his power was greatest.<br>
+> 24. Yet Glennon, in his fury, dragged them beneath the ground, where his power was greatest.
-> 25 There, amidst the roots of the mountains, the gods did clash, and the world quaked.<br>
+> 25. There, amidst the roots of the mountains, the gods did clash, and the world quaked.
-> 26 Desperate Caelus and Thalasson combined their might to seal Glennon away, and he, in turn, bound them with him.<br>
+> 26. Desperate Caelus and Thalasson combined their might to seal Glennon away, and he, in turn, bound them with him.
-> 27 Thus, the time of miracles had passed, and the Three were sealed in the depths, for the sake of mankind.
+> 27. Thus, the time of miracles had passed, and the Three were sealed in the depths, for the sake of mankind.
 >
 > 	*—The Triadic Scriptures, Rift 8:22-27.
 New Rosslyn Revised Edition, 1818*
 # Crisis of faith
 The ordeal that the survivors of House Velyra endured and their sense of betrayal by the traditional faith of the Elemental Trinity led most to seek [new spiritual explanations](new-spiritualism.md) for their survival and the bountiful new land that they now call home.